Booking.com: best prices

-Comacchio is a beautiful 'town' that has developed across a number of islands in the Po Delta, now joined by bridges, and an attractive place where tourists can admire impresive buildings and numerous churches.
+Comacchio is a beautiful town on the Po Delta, on the eastern coast of Emilia Romagna and north of Ravenna.
+The town has developed across a number of islands in the Po Delta, now joined by bridges, and an attractive place where tourists can admire impresive buildings and numerous churches.

-Your visit to Comacchio can begin by following the path of the Canale Maggiore, which is marked by some fairly important architectural monuments - starting with two bridges, the Bridge of St. Peter and the so-called 'Prison Bridge'.
+Your visit to Comacchio can begin by following along the Canale Maggiore, which also passes some fairly important architectural monuments starting with two bridges, the Bridge of Saint Peter and the so-called 'Prison Bridge'.

-From the top of the bridges you can admire the beautiful neo-classical façade of the 1770 San Camillo Hospital (designed by Antonio Foschini ).
-The palace, designed as a hospital for the poor, is fascinating: the facade reminds us of a Greek temple, with Ionic columns and two slender towers on either side.
+From the top of the bridges you can admire the beautiful neo-classical façade of the 1770 San Camillo Hospital designed by Antonio Foschini.
+The palazzo, designed as a hospital for the poor, is fascinating: the facade reminds us of a Greek temple, with Ionic columns and two slender towers on either side.

 Close to here you can also see the Bellini Palace, in warm brick tones and now home to the Public Library and Comacchio City Gallery.

-Also interesting in this part of Maggiore is the fish-market (Pescheria), with its open-air fish market trading on benches of stone and marble.
+Also interesting in this part of Comacchio is the fish-market (the Pescheria), with its open-air fish market trading on benches of stone and marble.

 Nearby is the most beautiful bridge of the many to be found in Comacchio.
-The Trepponti bridge, built in brick and stone from Istria in 1634 by Luca Danesi (who is also responsible for the so-called Ponte degli Sbirri and uses extraordinary architectural skill to link four waterways in a structure of great compositional harmony - there are five arches, meeting from opposite directions, under which passed the waterways of the city.
+The Trepponti bridge, built in brick and stone from Istria in 1634 by Luca Danesi (who is also responsible for the so-called Ponte degli Sbirri) and uses extraordinary architectural skill to link four waterways in a structure of great compositional harmony - there are five arches, meeting from opposite directions, under which the waterways of the city pass.

-Next to the cathedral are the magnificent Bell Tower, with a base of Istrian stone, and the 17th century Loggiato dei Cappuccini (Capuchin Portico), with more than 140 arches which continue to the Shrine of St Mary.
+Next to the cathedral are the magnificent bell tower, with a base of Istrian stone, and the 17th century Loggiato dei Cappuccini (Capuchin Portico), with more than 140 arches which continue to the Shrine of Saint Mary.

 If you are looking to have a picnic in Comacchio travel along the Romea road to the nearby 9th century Pomposa Abbey.
 The abbey church has a basilica structure and was an important religious and cultural centre during the Italian Middle Ages.